 How Long Does Trademark Registration Take in Nepal?

-The trademark registration process in Nepal typically takes between 6 to 12 months from the date of application submission.
+The complete procedure for filing a Trademark typically takes between 6 to 12 months from the date of application submission.
 However, this timeline can vary depending on several factors:

 - Completeness of Application: A well-prepared application with all required documents can speed up the process.